 1. [Check] Ffuel tank level (full / empty).
 Is the fuel reserve light (if applicable), ON?
 If yes, refuel before test.

-2. Are there any warning lights, if installed, on the instrument panel activated indicating a vehicle or exhaust after-treatment system malfunctioning that cannot be resolve by normal maintenance?
+2. Are there any warning lightson the instrument panel activated indicating a vehicle or exhaust after-treatment system malfunctioning that cannot be resolve by normal maintenance?
 (Malfunction Indication Light, Engine Service Light, etc?)
 If yes, the vehicle cannot be selected.

 3. [Check reagent tank level (full / empty).]
 Is the SCR light (if applicable), onON after engine-on?
 If yes, the AdBlue should be filled in, or the repair executed before the vehicle is used for testing.